Last Updated: 15 June 2026

 Manufacturing companies often generate significant emissions due to energy-intensive production processes.
 Emissions reporting helps identify opportunities to improve energy efficiency and cut operational costs.

-The construction and building materials field is another major source of emissions.
-Large development projects need considerable resources, making emissions transparency increasingly important for developers and contractors.
+The construction and building materials sector is another major source Large development projects need considerable resources, making emissions transparency increasingly important for developers and contractors.

-Logistics companies must also evaluate emissions associated with transit networks, fleet operations, and supply chain activities.
+Logistics companies must account for emissions across transport networks, fleet operations, and supply chain activities.
 As international supply chains stress sustainability, emissions reporting becomes a competitive advantage.

 Real estate developers are steadily incorporating emissions reporting into sustainability strategies, particularly for projects that stress green building certifications and energy-saving design.